87tana/SemanticSegmentation-in-Medical-Imaging/README.md

 ## objective:

-Manually segmenting tumors from MRI scans is an incredibly time-consuming process.
-However, the utilization of a learning algorithm to automatically segment tumors not only saves radiologists significant time but also provides invaluable input for surgical planning.
-The algorithm driving this efficiency is none other than UNet, a powerful tool in the realm of medical image segmentation.
+Manual tumour segmentation in MRI scans is time-consuming.
+However, using a learning algorithm for automatic segmentation not only saves radiologists time, but also improves surgical planning.
+UNet, the driving force behind this efficiency, is a powerful tool for medical image segmentation.

-##Objective: Performing segmentation analysis on magnetic resonance images of brain tumours.

 ## Dataset feature Extraction and DataFrame creation
 Data set https://www.kaggle.com/datasets/awsaf49/brats2020-training-data/data